- What Is Cacao Butter?

 - Best Ways to Add Cacao Butter to Your Diet

 Is it just a misspelling of cocoa butter, or are they two different things?

 As it turns out, cocoa butter and cacao butter are one and the same.

-The incredible health benefits associated with cacao butter are quickly turning it into one of the healthiest fats on a low carb diet like keto.
+The incredible health benefits associated with cacao butter are quickly turning it into one of the healthiest fats on a low-carb diet like keto.

 In its original form, raw cacao butter comes from cacao beans which grow on the Theobroma cacao tree.
-These cocoa beans are the same that produce chocolate and cocoa powder.
+These cocoa beans are the same ones that produce chocolate and cocoa powder.

-Cacao butter is typically used as a dairy-free substitute for grass-fed butter.
+It’s also typically used as a dairy-free substitute for grass-fed butter.

 - 14g of total fat

 - 8.1g of saturated fat

 - 4.5g of monounsaturated fat